sibgit/sibgit.github.io/exercises_first_steps.md

    can compare it before and after the rebase that we will do at the next step.

 2. **Rebase the `feature-dahu` branch on `main`**.
-This will result in conflicts that have to manually resolve.
+This will result in conflicts that you have to manually resolve.
 In all 3 conflicts, always keep the version that is coming from the feature branch (it's the second version when you open the file to manually solve the conflicts - the version that is *not* coming from `HEAD`).

 3. When you completed the rebase, run again: